NJDHTS/NJDHTS/safe-routes-to-school.md

   Make sure to include GPS cooridnates for the map:

   * "Xwgslong" and "Ywgslat" columns are selected to export by default.
-These are your GPS coordinates for use in mapping.
+These are your GPS coordinates for use in Google My Maps.

 * Click the CSV download arrow to download the .csv file of each crash indicdent \(row\) that fits your query, with the crash attributes \(columns\) you selected for analysis or map display.